replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 The best way to define your preflight checks for cluster resources is to make sure they align with your documentation for the minimum and recommended values.
-The preflight check makes those prerequisites executable and lets your customer know whether there install will succeed.
+The preflight check makes those prerequisites executable and lets your customer know whether their install will succeed.
 Let's look at [Harbor's documentation](https://goharbor.io/docs/2.8.0/install-config/installation-prereqs/) for guidance on our preflights.